Remembering that clients are people

 As a solicitor I am bound by the Solicitors Code of Conduct.
 One of the mandatory principles by which I must conduct myself is to act in the best interests of each of my clients.

-In addition, with high caseloads and a very busy working day it can be easy to cast aside the knowledge that every client is a human with a claim that is very important to them.
+In addition, with high caseloads and a very busy working day it can be easy to cast aside the knowledge that every client is a human with a claim, such as for personal injury compensation, that is very important to them.
 As solicitors we must be careful not to look at each client as merely a numbered file to be pursued or abandoned.
 Each client has been wronged and feels strongly enough about the situation that they have contacted a firm of solicitors to handle their claim.